 Relax on a sunbed on La Olgava's lovely pool terrace and watch eagles and Griffon Vultures soar overhead.
 This area is a paradise for birdwatchers - and, even better, this is a hobby which can be enjoyed as you relax with a drink in your hand!

-Dates not to be missed in Ronda, “Ronda Romantica”, on the 20th, 21st and 22nd May 2016.
+Dates not to be missed in Ronda, “Ronda Romantica”, normally celebrated in May.
 The whole town centre comes alive with the Recreation of the Romantic Era.
 A genuine encounter with the legendary past of this land and its identity.
 There are parades, battles, markets and parties galore as everyone is dressed up as old age travelers, horsemen and Bandits of the Serrania de Ronda.
 For the old and the young it’s a great Festival in Ronda.

 TRADITIONAL WHITE VILLAGES

 From La Olgava you have stunning views of the 'pueblos blancos' of El Gastor and Olvera and you are within easy reach of many other traditional whitewashed villages, with their picturesque flower-filled streets and cobbled roads.
 Don't miss Zahara de la Sierra, tumbling down the hillside beneath its castle to the azure lake below, or Setenil de las Bodegas, where the houses are caves built into the overhanging rock.